Why are we pledging allegiance to the government?

 One of my questions is about the Pledge of Allegiance.
 It says, “The original Pledge was written in 1892 by Francis Bellamy, who was _____.”
 Choices are (a) a godly man and patriot who wanted to reinforce

 Those same friends came undone when a federal court ruled that under God was unconstitutional.
 Not me.
-I hoped they would be so furious that they would never say the Pledge again because its wording problems are not religious but constitutional, e.g. one nation and indivisible.
-This is the language of centralizing conquerors, not the federalism of the Founding Fathers who formed a union of states rather than a mass nationalism.
-Adding under God in the 1950s was a well-intended, but terrible mistake giving the oath a pseudo spiritual authority that protects its serious errors from criticism.
+I hoped they would be so furious that they would never say the Pledge again.
+The wording issues of the Pledge are actually not religious but constitutional, e.g. one nation and indivisible.
+This is the language of Lincoln's centralizing conquerors, not the federalism of the Founding Fathers who formed a union of states rather than a mass nationalism.
+Adding under God in the 1950s was a well-intended but terrible mistake giving the oath a pseudo-spiritual authority that protects it from criticism.

 I pledge Allegiance to the People of the United States of America